germanysources/FOSSwareSearch/README.md

 [#463](https://github.com/kohsuke/github-api/pull/463) to the parent repository is still open.
 When it is included in the parent repository, this dependency will be available in the central maven repository.

+### C part ###
+The application contains a short native c part.
+This must be build extra with the python script [make.py](https://github.com/germanysources/FOSSwareSearch/blob/master/make.py).
+The python script works under linux.
+It is planned to replace it with a makefile.

 ## Notes ##
 This application uses preview features from the [github api v3](https://developer.github.com/v3/).
 This preview features can be changed without any notice.
 So we don't have a forerun to change the application, if the preview features are changing.

+## System/Library requirements ##
+The application was tested on jre 8 with the bash shell.
+The windows shell isn't fully supported in this version.

 ## Contributing ##
 Contributions are welcome.
 If you know an open source hosting provider, which